Starydark/PaxosStore-tla/README.md

 ### TLA+ module

 While constructing specification of the consensus algorithm TPaxos in PaxosStore, we uncover a crucial but sutble detail in TPaxos which is not fully clarified, called TPaxosAP.
-We verify the correctness of both TPaxos and TPaxosAP, and  establish the refinement mappings from TPaxos to Voting and from TPaxosAP to EagerVoting(equal to Voting).
+We verify the correctness of both TPaxos and TPaxosAP, and  establish the refinement mappings from TPaxos to Voting and from TPaxosAP to EagerVoting(equivalent to Voting).

 #### Module

 - TPaxos.tla: the specification of the TPaxos.
 - TPaxosAP.tla: the specification of the variant of TPaxos.
-- TPaxosWithVotes.tla: the refinement mapping of TPaxos refine Voting.
+- TPaxosWithVotes.tla: the refinement mapping of TPaxos refining Voting.
-- TPaxosAPWithVotes.tla: the refinement mapping of TPaxosAP refine EagerVoting.
+- TPaxosAPWithVotes.tla: the refinement mapping of TPaxosAP refining EagerVoting.
 - EagerVoting.tla: a specification that is equivalent to Voting.
 - Voting.tla: a specification introduce by Lamport in paper [Byzanting Paxos by Refinement](http://lamport.azurewebsites.net/pubs/web-byzpaxos.pdf).
-- Consensus.tla: a specification that Voting implements it.
+- Consensus.tla: a specification that implemented by Voting.

 #### Refinement relation